saimaz/ElasticsearchBundle/Resources/doc/results_parsing.md

 `DocumentIterator` doesn't cache or store generated document object. `Converter` directly returns the instance after it's requested and will generate again if it will be requested.

-We highly recommend to `unset()` document instance after you dont need it or manage memory at your own way.
+We highly recommend to `unset()` document instance after you don't need it or manage memory at your own way.

-There is a possibility to change the `DocumentIterator` behaviour.
-Take a look at the [overwriting bundle parts](overwriting_bundle.md).

 ## Aggregations